-- Collaborating with educators and community partners to develop comprehensive information literacy and reader development programmes that address a range of skill levels and needs. - Designing instruction and outreach activities that foster critical thinking, media literacy, and safe and responsible digital participation. - Adapting critical information literacy instruction to diverse audiences, including children, adults and lifelong learners. - Developing the ability to use appropriate tools for organising, describing, retrieving, providing access to and exploiting information resources, for example use of thesauri, taxonomies, metadata, databases, data mining, data analytics and bibliometrics.
+- Collaborating with educators and community partners to develop comprehensive information literacy and reader development programmes that address a range of skill levels and needs. - Designing instruction and outreach activities that foster critical thinking, media literacy, and safe and responsible digital participation. - Adapting critical information literacy instruction to diverse audiences, including children, adults and lifelong learners, whether in the community or workplace. - Developing the ability to use appropriate tools for organising, describing, retrieving, providing access to and exploiting information resources, for example use of thesauri, taxonomies, metadata, databases, data mining, data analytics and bibliometrics.